ayahmed9/tryhackme-notes/00-Pre-Security/01-Network-Fundamentals/00-What-is-Networking.md

 - 12-character hexadecimal/48-bit number
   - Hexadecimal &ndash; base 16 numbering system used in computing to represent numbers
   - Split into two halves
-    - First half (6 characters) represent parent company (creator/vendor of network interface)
+    - First half (6 characters) represent parent (creator/vendor of network interface)
     - Second half (6 characters) is a unique number
   - Separated by colons
   - Ex: a4:c3:f0:85:ac:2d